joaolutti/computergraphics/453-a4/453-skeleton-Assignment-4/README.txt

-The provided code gives you a spherical camera and renders a cube to base your Assignment 4 on.
+CPSC 453 Assignment 4 - Joao Lutti 30155249

 To control the spherical camera:
 	Scroll wheel zooms in and out on the cube
-	Holding the right mouse button and dragging allows you to rotate the camera around the cube
+	Holding the right mouse button and dragging allows you to rotate the camera around the current selected planet I did the bonus to center the turntable camera on different planets/moons.

-To add textures to the project, place them in the textures folder and refresh CMakeLists.txt.
-The textures will be copied to the output directory in a directory also called textures.
-To path the textures in the program, do: "./textures/<File>" or "textures/<File>".
+In order to change the turntable camera's center to another planet:
+	1 key press: Sun (default on program start)
+	2 key press: Earth
+	3 key press: Moon

+Press space to pause/unpause the program, and use the up/down arrows to increase/decrease the orbital speeds of the planets.

+For the shading part, I utilized this website that helped quite a bit: https://learnopengl.com/Lighting/Basic-Lighting

+I made the assignment using Windows 11 in Visual Studio, and used the default CMake compiler.
+Thanks! :)